Undeniable quality and originality - a work of instrumental excellency that confirms the acute interpretative sense of José Valente.

 Serpente Infinita, from violist (electric and eclectic) José Valente: amazing vanguard work that remembers Ana Hatherly, the great Portuguese modernist poet, calligrapher and visual artist.

 Nuno Rogeiro, revista Sábado

-Considered one of the most innovative violists of his generation, José Valente continues to develop an intense musical activity defined by the irreverence, contemporaneity and virtuosity of his playing and composing.
+Considered one of the most innovative violists and composers of his generation, José Valente continues to develop an intense musical activity defined by the irreverence, contemporaneity and virtuosity of his playing and composing.
 Since his return from New York, the awarded violist has been exploring the limits of his instrument through the symbiosis of diverse musical styles, rarely associated with the traditional repertoire for viola, establishing consequently a unique musical voice.

 His eclectic musical voice has given him the opportunity to work with many different musicians and styles such as the Acies Streichquartett (founding member), Dave Douglas, Paquito d’Rivera – who invited José to be soloist at the world famous Carnegie Hall – ,Hank Roberts or Don Bryon; the duo Valente Maio (founding member), Carlos Barreto or Lavoisier; with Indian sitar player Shakir Khan and Spanish legendary pianist Alberto Conde.